s14321k/Interview-Qusions-markdowns/Angular Interview Questions.md

 Data binding is a fundamental concept in Angular that connects the UI with the application data.
 There are four types of data binding in Angular:

-1. **Interpolation (One-Way Binding):** It allows you to embed expressions within double curly braces in the template, and the expressions are evaluated and displayed in the view.
+1. **Interpolation (One-Way Binding):** It allows you to embed expressions within double curly braces `{{ }}` in the template, and the expressions are evaluated and displayed in the view.
 2. **Property Binding (One-Way Binding):** It allows you to set the value of an HTML element's property or attribute using data from the component.
 3. **Event Binding (One-Way Binding):** It lets you respond to events (e.g., clicks) raised in the UI and trigger functions in the component.
 4. **Two-Way Binding:** It combines property binding and event binding, allowing changes in the UI to automatically update the component and vice versa using the **ngModel** directive or **[()]** syntax.

 ## 5. **Decorators in Angular**

-Decorators are used in Angular to mark a class as an Angular construct and provide configuration.
+Decorators(annotations) are used in Angular to mark a class as an Angular construct and provide configuration.
 Some commonly used decorators include:

 1. **@Component**: Defines a component.
 2. **@Directive**: Defines a custom directive.